scardine/image_size/README.rst

 -------

 Over the time people sent updates for ".ico", ".bmp" and other improvements.
-It interesting to have all those algorithms in the same place so people can reimplement them using other languages, so thanks for all the pull requests (you can see the list of contributions in the history).
+It is interesting to have all those algorithms in the same place so people can reimplement them using other languages, so thanks for all the pull requests (you can see the list of contributions in the history).